 1: boil the potato and beetroot and then slice them in rounds. chop the cucumber, tomatoes and onions in thin round slices. prepare the green chutney.

-2: slice the bread corners if you want. apply butter on the bread slices. apply the mint-coriander chutney on the buttered slices.
+2: slice the bread corners if you want. apply butter on the bread slices. a generous coating of butter does not allow the bread to become soggy, when you apply the chutney. apply the mint-coriander chutney on the buttered slices.

 3: place the 2-3 slices of all the veggies alternately on four bread slices.